-Travelling directly from low elevation up to Colorado’s high country puts you at increased risk of Altitude Sickness.
-A Rapid ascent to the Town of Breckenridge (for example 9.600 ft above sea level) can quickly bring on the symptoms of Altitude Sickness including:
+Travelling directly from low elevation to Colorado’s high country puts you at increased risk of Altitude Sickness.
+A Rapid ascent to the Town of Breckenridge (9.600 ft. above sea level) can quickly bring on the symptoms of Altitude Sickness including:

-Symptoms can occur immediately upon arrival to high altitude or several days after as your body struggles to adjust.
+Symptoms generally occur within the first few days after your arrival to high altitude and can worsen during your stay.
 Altitude Sickness can equally affect people of all ages, genders, and fitness levels.
 Just because you’re young and healthy doesn’t mean you won’t suffer from Altitude Sickness.
 Plus, If you’re skiing hard all day and partying hard all night you're even more likely to get Altitude Sickness.

 Other than descending to lower altitude, supplemental oxygen is the most effective way to alleviate the symptoms of altitude sickness.